microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 processes.
 The focus of that document was to identify solutions to a set of scenarios that were closely intertwined, and establish these solutions would work together, without preventing any one scenario from working.
-What that docuement did not do was prescribe specific solutions to the given scenarios.
+What that document did not do was prescribe specific solutions to the given scenarios.

 This document offers a deeper dive on a subset of the issues in [#5000], to describe specifics for managing multiple windows with the Windows Terminal.
 This